 (1) In this section —

-“disabled person” means a person who has a disability as defined in section 3 of the Disability Services Act 1993 and has been independently assessed by an appropriate assessor as requiring full-time care.
+disabled person means a person who —

+(a) is qualified for a disability support pension under the Social Security Act 1991 (Commonwealth) Part 2.3 (whether or not the person receives that pension); or

+(b) is under 16 years of age and is cared for by a parent or guardian, within the meaning given in the Social Security Act 1991 (Commonwealth), who is qualified for a carer payment under Part 2.5 of that Act in respect of that care (whether or not the person receives that payment).
-(2) Private residential property is exempt for an assessment year if —

-(a) at midnight on 30 June in the financial year before the assessment year —
+(2) Private residential property is exempt for an assessment year if at midnight on 30 June in the financial year before the assessment year —

-(i) a disabled person uses the property as his or her primary residence; and
+(a) a disabled person uses the property as his or her primary residence; and

-(ii) it is owned by one or more individuals, at least one of whom is related to the disabled person;
+(b) it is owned by one or more individuals, at least one of whom is related to the disabled person.

-and

-(b) no rent or other income is derived from the property by anyone in the assessment year.

-(3) For the purposes of subsection (2)(a)(ii) —
+(3) For the purposes of subsection (2)(b) —

 (a) the following persons are related to a disabled person —